 Technology Enrichment Camp Offered at Bethlehem Middle School This Summer

-The program, which runs 8:30 a.m. to 3 p.m. from July 12-16, helps students discover their interests in a variety of hands-on, interactive learning sessions.
-Topics include engineering, electronics and rocketry, and time out for physical activities also will be built into each day.
+The program, which runs 8:30 a.m. to 3 p.m. from July 7-11, helps students discover and grow their interests in science and technology through hands-on, interactive learning.
+Topics include microscopic observation, product design, rocketry and the science behind the Olympic Games.

-Course instructors include science and technology teachers from the Bethlehem Central School District, including Andrew Cancio, Timothy Connelly, Lisa Kniffen, Todd Tyler and Cheri White.
-The cost for the five-day camp is $245.
+Course instructors include science and technology teachers from the Bethlehem Central School District, including Andrew Cancio, Timothy Connelly, Todd Tyler and Cheri White.
+The cost for the five-day camp is $255.

-Founded in 1953, Hudson Valley Community College offers more than 70 associate's degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and also sponsors an Educational Opportunity Center for academic and career training.
-One of 30 community colleges in the State University of New York system, it has an enrollment of more than 13,000 students, and is known as a leader in distance learning initiatives and workforce training.
-Hudson Valley has more than 65,000 alumni.
+Founded in 1953, Hudson Valley Community College offers more than 75 associate’s degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and also sponsors an Educational Opportunity Center for academic and career training.
+One of 30 community colleges in the State University of New York system, it has an enrollment of nearly 13,000 students, and is known as a leader in distance learning initiatives and workforce training.
+Hudson Valley has more than 75,000 alumni.